-Bordeaux is a coastal French city that is perhaps best known for being the wine capital of the world.
+Bordeaux is a coastal French city that is perhaps best known for being the wine capital of France and the world.
 Vineyards abound here, as do stately castles and historic chateaus.
-Not only are many of the annual events centered on wine in Bordeaux, but also, so are the attractions.
+Not only are many of the annual events centred on wine in Bordeaux, but also, so are the attractions.

-Traveling to Bordeaux via private jet correlates to the elegance of French wine country.
+Travelling to Bordeaux via private jet correlates to the elegance of France and its wine country.
 Many wine enthusiasts travel this way to take advantage of seasonal wine purchases and time spent unwinding in the French countryside.
 Choose the aircraft of your dreams today and private jet charter the aircraft with LunaJets.
 Whether it is light jets or midsize jets, LunaJets can arrange the on-demand jets in no flight time.

 La Cite du Vin